Mayor and Council

 About Mayor Roy

-Elizabeth Roy has been a member of Whitby Council for 19 years and is serving her first term as mayor.
+Elizabeth Roy was first elected to Whitby Council in 2006 and is serving her first term as mayor.
 She served as west ward councillor from 2006 to 2014, and was then elected as a regional councillor in 2014 and 2018.
 Prior to her election to Council, Elizabeth served as a Durham District School Board trustee from 1997 to 2006, including as board chair from 1999 to 2004.
 She is the mother of three grown children and a grandmother of two.

 Local Involvement